How To Host Your Podcast In SoundCloud?

 1 hr encoded at 32 kbps is approximately 13 MB, 56 kbps is approximately 22 MB, and 64 kbps is approximately 25 MB

-When looking at SoundCloud versus Libsyn or Blubrry or others, you can get the same upload of a huge lossless WAV file as you do a minimal 24kbps MP3.
-As a prolific podcaster, you can run out of time very easily if you’re not on the unlimited plan.
-A lot of people hate this because you can get a lot more than 3 hours packed into your audio if you follow the NPR standards.
+When looking at SoundCloud versus Libsyn, Blubrry, or others, you can get the same upload of a huge lossless WAV file as you do a minimal 24kbps MP3.
+As a prolific podcaster, you can easily run out of time if you’re not on the unlimited plan.
+Many people hate this because you can get more than 3 hours packed into your audio if you follow the NPR standards.

 That said, this is what I meant when I said that SC was not primarily a podcasting platform.
 It is designed first and foremost for music, which is why they limit you by the hour instead of file size.
-You can get a lot more high-quality songs on your account than you can podcasts.
+You can get many more high-quality songs on your account than on podcasts.

 They Might Be in Trouble

-Of course, since the layoffs, the company has said that it’s fine (but every company tends to say that until the very end) and that it has no intentions of closing.
-However, the general consensus is to use SC as a syndication tool like Stitcher or TuneIn, but use someone else for your primary media host.
+Of course, since the layoffs, the company has said that it’s OK (but every company tends to say that until the very end) and has no intentions of closing.
+However, the consensus is to use SC as a syndication tool like Stitcher or TuneIn but use someone else as your primary media host.

 I included this in the piece because it is kind of the dark cloud hanging over SC in regard to podcasting.
-It’s not a maybe-con and a full-on one because I want you to know what you’re going into.
-Even potentially sinking has made people totally avoid the company, and I don’t want to make it sound like it’s a black-and-white issue.
+It’s not a maybe-con or full-on one because I want you to know what you’re going into.
+Even potentially sinking has made people avoid the company, and I don’t want to make it sound like it’s a black-and-white issue.
 It’s not.
 No one wants to get caught unaware and lose their work or have to redo it.
-Proceed with caution and with all the info you can so you can make an informed decision.
+Proceed with caution and with all the information you can to make an informed decision.

-We offer music theme with podcasts feature and easy connection with soundcloud too, please check it out here.
+We offer a music theme with a podcasts feature and easy connection with SoundCloud too, and please check it out here.
 I hope this article explained you how to host your podcast on SoundCloud.